GridWatch Public Data

-This comprehensive dataset informs critical policy discussions on energy access, reliability, and infrastructure investments in developing countries, where accurate grid performance data has traditionally been scarce.
+These comprehensive datasets inform critical policy discussions on energy access, reliability, and infrastructure investments in developing countries, where accurate power quality data has traditionally been scarce.
+From urban grid performance to healthcare facility electrification, our data provides unprecedented insights into power systems in emerging markets.

 The GridWatch Accra Dataset consists of high-resolution endpoint voltage and frequency measurements collected by nLine over five years in Accra, Ghana.
 This dataset provides unprecedented insights into power reliability and quality in a major urban center during a period of significant infrastructure investment.
 It can help inform policy decisions, evaluate infrastructure investments, and contribute to filling critical gaps in information for researchers, economists, data scientists, and other stakeholders working to improve grid reliability and performance in similar contexts.